blakedietz/unfuddle-to-trello/README.md

 # unfuddle-to-trello

 ## Purpose
-The main purpose of this project is to create a small but useful tool for exporting unfuddle tickets into a specified list in a trello selected by the user.
+The main purpose of this project is to create a small but useful tool for exporting unfuddle tickets into a trello list that is specified by the user.

 ## Technologies